RedHat-Middleware-Workshops/rhtr-2020-api-mgmt-kafka-workshop/README.md

 Refer to the [services README](/services).

-## Deployment on OpenShift
+## Deployment for Demo on OpenShift

+This assumes that everything is deployed into the `city-of-losangeles` project namespace.

-Requires an OpenShift 4.4 or later cluster with the CamelK and AMQ Streams operators installed for all namespaces.
+Requires an OpenShift 4.4 or later cluster with the CamelK and AMQ Streams operators installed for all namespaces, and using the CamelK Client 1.5.0 CLI.

+This will create the initial project architecture:

 ```bash
 # Generate project.yml from individual definitions in each service